Riding the Trend or Protecting Profits | HSBC Holdings plc (HSBC)

 Current profitability levels for the company are sitting at:

-The net margin for HSBC Holdings plc stands at +5.14.
-The total capital return value is set at 0.98, while invested capital returns managed to touch 1.54.
-Equity return is now at value 8.40, with 0.50 for asset returns.
+The net margin for HSBC Holdings plc stands at +17.36.
+The total capital return value is set at 2.14, while invested capital returns managed to touch 4.22.